Jouhafa/Jouhafa/README.md

 <p>

 - 👀 I’m interested in the field of data science
-- 🌱 I’m currently learning about computer vision
+- 🌱 I’m currently learning about Transformers
 - 💞️ I’m looking to collaborate on applications of NN models in the different fields

 <p align='left'>